Back to All Events

 — Opening reception on January 16, 2026, from 5 to 7 PM

-— Conference on February 28 at 4 PM
+— Guided Tour & Presentation on February 28 at 4 PM

 ENCRE ROUGE/RED INK is a multimedia installation that exposes the phenomenon of the Pretendian—non-Indigenous individuals who falsely present themselves as Indigenous.